ProxymanApp/atlantis/README.md

 They are required to categorize the traffic on the Proxyman app by project and device name.
 Therefore, it's easier to know where the request/response comes from.

+## Troubleshooting
+### 1. I could not see any request from Atlantis on Proxyman app?
+For some reasons, Bonjour service might not be able to find Proxyman app if you're in a company network.

+Please try to plugin your iPhone to your Macbook and try again.
+Bonjour services can discovert by using UBS Cables.

 ## Credit
 - FLEX and maintainer team: https://github.com/FLEXTool/FLEX
 - @yagiz from Bagel project: https://github.com/yagiz/Bagel